How we’re funded

 DEC

-This is income from the Disasters Emergency Committee, including a large allocation for Ukraine in 2022.
+This is income from the Disasters Emergency Committee, including allocation for Türkiye and Syria, and Ukraine in 2023.

 NGOs, Trusts and companies